ibm-cloud-docs/solution-tutorials/vmware-solutions-shared-getting-started.hidden.md

     - Create firewall and SNAT rules on the edge gateway to allow traffic to the Internet and to the {{site.data.keyword.Bluemix_notm}} private network.
     - Create a vApp and configure it to use the routed network.
     - Create a virtual machine instance inside of the vApp.
+    - Create firewall and DNAT rules on the edge gateway to allow SSH from the Internet to the virtual machine.
 3. Create a {{site.data.keyword.bpshort}} Workspace using the {{site.data.keyword.Bluemix_notm}} console.
 4. Use the {{site.data.keyword.bplong_notm}} service to apply the Terraform template and create the resources in the VDC.